Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 - Cross-linked polyethylene foam

-The expanded model is strong and resistant, acting as a formidable foe against both chemicals and grease.
+The expanded model is strong and resistant, acting as a formidable foe against chemicals and grease.
 Naturally resistant to mold and mildew, it's used in a range of packaging applications.
 It's also vibration-resistant.

 The cross-linked model features polyethylene foam that has been chemically cross-linked.

-You can find polyethylene foam in conductive, anti-static, and fire retardant forms.
+You can find polyethylene foam in conductive, anti-static, and fire-retardant forms.
 While it's usually available in black and white, custom colors are available.

 This material is flexible and easy to fabricate and die cut.
 You'll most commonly find it in applications that undergo a substantial amount of wear and tear, including: